librenms/librenms/doc/Extensions/Distributed-Poller.md

 ### Discovery

-It's not necessary to run discovery services on all pollers.
+When using the cron based polling, It's not necessary to run discovery services on all pollers.
 In fact, you should only run one discovery process per poller group.
 Designate a single poller to run discovery (or a separate server if required).
+When using the dispacher service, discovery can run on all nodes.

 ### Configuration